-SC pilot program hemp farmer has advice for second year applicants - South Carolina Radio Network
+SC pilot program hemp farmer has advice for second-year applicants - South Carolina Radio Network

-A hemp farmer who is participating in South Carolina’s Industrial Hemp Pilot Program has some advice for those farmers considering applying to grow hemp in the program’s second year.
+A farmer participating in South Carolina’s Industrial Hemp Pilot Program has some advice for those applying to grow the crop in the program’s second year.

-Lowcountry attorney James Dean is growing hemp on 19 acres in Williamsburg County and has an acre in Charleston County where he’s growing his research plants.
-Dean is one of 20 South Carolina farmers approved to grow hemp in the South Carolina Department of Agriculture’s industrial hemp pilot program.
+Lowcountry attorney Kevin Dean is growing hemp on 19 acres in Williamsburg County and one acrein Charleston County where he’s growing his research plants.
+Dean was among the 20 South Carolina farmers approved to grow hemp in the state Department of Agriculture’s inaugural pilot program last year.

 “I think hemp is a great opportunity for farmers,” he said.
 “Especially tobacco farmers that have had cutbacks.
 We know what happened with the tobacco industry with obviously, for health reasons, it’s not being used and sold as much.”